Fillmore, Missouri

 Fillmore is a city in Jackson Township, Andrew County, Missouri, United States.
 The population was 173 at the 2020 census.

 History

 Fillmore was laid out in 1845 and was named for Millard Fillmore, a statesman, and afterward 13th President of the United States.
+It was previously known as Newark.
 A post office called Fillmore has been in operation since 1851.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.14 sqmi, all land.